Ad-White/my-vehicle-history/README.md

 **Manage Vehicle Types**

-- This feature is only accessable if you are signed-in as the site Administrator.
+- This feature is only accessible if you are signed-in as the site Administrator.
 It allows for full CRUD functionality with regards to the vehicle types, used within the selector on the Add New Vehicle and Edit Vehicle pages.

 ![screenshot](documentation/manage_vehicle_types.png)

 **Deletion Confirmation**

 - As a defensive approach to the possiblity that any of the deletion options on the site are selected by mistake.
-I have added a modal component to give the user or admin user, a further saftey feature to confirm deletion of the vehicle or vehicle type in question.
+I have added a modal component to give the user or admin user, a further safety feature to confirm deletion of the vehicle or vehicle type in question.

 ![screenshot](documentation/deletion_confirmation.png)